Skip to main content

 • Make sure that email addresses are valid.

-• Countries and states are used for tax purposes, so these should match states and countries found when creating records in People & Organizations.
+• Countries and states are used for tax purposes, so these should match the states and countries found when creating records in People & Organizations.

 Map columns